okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/session/index.md

 ### Single Logout (SLO)

-> **Note:** IdP-initiated SLO is <ApiLifecycle access="ea" />.

-Single Logout (SLO) allows a user to sign out of an SLO participating app on their device and end their Okta session.
-The user is then automatically signed out of all other SLO participating apps on other devices.

-Okta supports both SLO initiated by an app (SP-initiated) and by the IdP (IdP-initiated).
-When a user clicks the sign-out button in an app, third-party SAML 2.0 and OpenID Connect (OIDC) apps direct the browser to Okta while making an SP-initiated logout request.
-This indicates to Okta that the user wants to sign out of the app.
-In response, Okta ends the user’s Okta session.
-Okta then determines other apps that the user is signed in to for the current session.
-Okta makes IdP-initiated logout requests to any downstream apps participating in SLO that didn't initiate the logout.
-Finally, Okta makes a GET or POST redirection request to the original SP app that initiated SLO.
+Single logout is the act of signing the user out of the IdP and signing out of all the apps with the same IdP credentials.
+This results in ending the IdP session and all the associated application sessions for the user.

+> **Note**: App-initiated single logout is also known as Service Provider-initiated (SP-initiated) single logout (SLO).

-Other active app sessions for the user can still persist without the Okta session, depending on the restrictive nature of the apps.
-For non-privileged access apps, the user can still access the app within the scope of the app session.
+Currently, Okta supports single logout initiated by an app, where the user signs out of an app and the Okta IdP, ending both the app and IdP sessions.
+However, other active application sessions for the user can still persist without the IdP session, depending on the restrictive nature of the apps.
+For non-privileged access apps, the user can still access the app within the scope of the application session.
 For example, a user can still browse through a catalog of vacation experiences and add to their cart.
-When this user is ready to check out and make a payment, the app can enforce a privileged access workflow and redirect the user to reauthenticate with Okta to secure an Okta session.
-For privileged access apps with short-lived sessions, the user is typically redirected to reauthenticate with Okta to start a new Okta session and app session.
+When this user is ready to check out and make a payment, the app can enforce a privileged access workflow and redirect the user to reauthenticate with Okta to secure an IdP session.
+For privileged access apps with short-lived sessions, the user is typically redirected to reauthenticate with Okta to start a new IdP session and an application session.

-See [Single Logout](/docs/guides/single-logout) for guidance on configuring SLO for your apps.
+See **Sign users out** > **Sign users out** for a guide to implement Okta sign out in Okta Classic Engine.
+For Okta Admin Console app-initiated SLO configuration, see [Configure Single Logout in app integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Single_Logout).

+> **Note**: To configure SLO in Okta Identity Engine, see [Configure Single Logout](/docs/guides/single-logout/main/).

 Explore [Okta quickstart sample apps](/docs/guides/quickstart/) for sample code with non-privileged access implementations.